Arpit529Srivastava/Arpit529Srivastava/README.md

 # 💫 About Me: ![](https://komarev.com/ghpvc/?username=Arpit529srivastava)
 ### Hey everyone, I am Developer from India.
 A DevOps Enthusiast, Competitive Programmer, GoLang and K8s are just my thing ;)
 - 🔭 I’m currently working on Devops.
-- 🌱 I’m currently learning K8s.
+- 🌱 I’m currently learning GitOps.
 - 👯 I’m looking to collaborate on Golang and DevOps projects.
-- 🤔 I’m looking for help with Dockers and Kubernetes.
+- 🤔 I’m looking for help with ArgoCD and IaC.
-- 💬 Ask me about Competitive Programming and Backend Development
+- 💬 Ask me about Competitive Programming and DevOps.
 - 📬 Reach me out arpitsrivastava529@gmail.com <br>